 I love a good pie just like the next person, but my heart was set on a cake this time.
 The inspiration of this cake comes from my mom.
 She bakes a delicious apple cake.
 I changed the recipe a little bit to make it more my own, but the taste is pretty close.

-- 1 cup sugar
+- 1 cup Granulated Sugar

 - Bake for 60 minutes or until a tester comes out clean.